Veterans Health Administration: PTSD

-Veteran Affairs utilization rates among Iraqi and Afghanistan-war veterans in the mid-Atlantic region with PTSD diagnosis between 2002–2008 were tracked using ICD-9 codes of those newly diagnosed.
+Veteran Affairs utilization rates among Iraqi and Afghanistan-war veterans in the mid-Atlantic region with PTSD diagnosis between 2002 and 2008 were tracked using ICD-9 codes of those newly diagnosed.
 When compared to veterans already being treated, veterans new to VA treatment program were less likely to complete follow up visits, and had fewer medication-possession days (74.9 days versus 34.9 days); also long wait times hindered VA medical utilization.
 Limitations to this study included: type of treatment intervention was not delineated; only looked at PTSD treatment over a short period of time (180 days).

 Another study found there was an increase in demand of the VA health system among veterans.
 Nearly 250,000 veterans were identified between 2001 and 2007; Iraq and Afghanistan war veterans had a 40 percent utilization rate, compared to only 10 percent of Vietnam veterans.
 Veterans were categorized into three groups: non-mental health diagnosis, non-PTSD mental diagnosis, and PTSD mental diagnosis.
 The most prevalent diagnosis was PTSD.
 The typical veteran affected by PTSD was male, from the Army or Marines, and a lower-ranked officer.
 Veterans with PTSD had a high utilization of the VA system at over 91 percent.

 While this was a comprehensive study, there is more to be studied and understood about the effects of PTSD on returning veterans from active combat.
 A major limitation is that this study only captured the utilization of veterans within the VA health system.
 There was no data on veterans who sought medical services outside of the VA health system.
 We can have a better understanding of the mental health needs of veterans returning to civilian life.
 Moreover, it would be beneficial to explore and examine how utilization of mental health services is affected by the stigma that persists among veterans.
 Additional awareness of medical resources available to veterans can help to erase the stigma of seeking mental health treatment.